 - Insect repellent.

-- External battery (most accommodation places don't have access to electricity).
+- External battery (most of the places of accommodation do not have electricity).

-- Water (1 l per person for the first day; you will be able to buy water during the trek).
+- Bottle with water (1 liter per person for the first day; you will be able to recharge you bottle during the trek).

 - At least S/.
-200 for not included expenses during the trek.
+200 for expenses not included in the trek.

-- If you cancel with less than 6 days in advance, the advance payed to book will not be refunded.
+- If you cancel or reschedule less than six days in advance, you will not receive any refund.